Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 59.5 points just twice this season.
+- Georgia and its opponents have combined for 59.5 points -- this matchup's point total -- just two times this year.

 - In 2021, games involving the Tigers have averaged a total of 61.4 points, 1.9 more than the set total in this contest.